aerogear/frontpage-ios-app/README.md

 NSLog("Error while attempting to upvote post: \(error.localizedDescription)") }}
 ```
 #### Subscriptions

-`deleteSubscription` is triggered whenever an item has been deleted from the server while `addSubscription` when an item is added to the list.
-Once triggered, we are instructing our `watcher` specified in queries to refetch all data, which refreshes the task list.
+`deleteSubscription` is triggered whenever an item has been deleted from the server, while `addSubscription` when an item is added to the server.
+Once triggered, we are instructing our `watcher` specified in queries, to refetch all data, which refreshes the task list.

 ```swift